CodedNil/rusty_reader/readme.md

 Get icon for channel from the urls favicon instead of the rss icon Use image-thief to get icons dominant colour, render the background of the article with that

+Workspaces?
+Have additional feeds like spam with reddit etc that you toggle on if you want to just browse for ages Also separate workspaces for certain topics outside of your main feeds